PrimeAcademy/assignment-unit-1/README.md

 **IMPORTANT:** All of the following steps will occur in Terminal.

 1. Type `git add .` and press the RETURN (or ENTER) key.
 This tells Git that you want to stage your file updates.
-2. Type `git commit -m "completed prework 1 assignment"` and press the RETURN (or ENTER) key.
+2. Type `git commit -m "completed week 1 assignment"` and press the RETURN (or ENTER) key.
 This creates a snapshot of your changes (a commit) that can be referenced later.
 3. Type `git push -u origin master` to send your updates to GitHub.

 ### 5 | Turning in our work through the Assignment App